kuzzleio/sdk-javascript/README.md

 # How to use this javascript sdk ?

-* Download the file kuzzle.min.js
+* Download the file kuzzle.min.js at COMPLETE_URL
 * Add to your HTML file those lines:

     ```